diskettejs/vex/packages/vex/README.md

 # Preview what would be processed without writing files
 vex "src" --dry-run

+# Watch for changes and recompile
+vex "src" --watch

 # Use a specific tsconfig
 vex "src" --tsconfig tsconfig.build.json